Istanbul in 3 Days

 With a more than 2000-year-long history and a wild mix of cultures, Istanbul is absolutely unique, but also a bit daunting.
 3 days is not enough to explore this bustling city in detail, but it’s enough to get a decent overview of what Istanbul has to offer.
 Our editors visited the jewel of Bosphorus at the beginning of April and are ready to guide you through its crowded streets!

-It’s a good idea to get a transport card as you arrive to Istanbul.
+It’s a good idea to get a transport card as you arrive in Istanbul.
 It is called Istanbulkart and can be bought in any of the tobacconist kiosks around the city.
 Istanbulkart is valid for every transport inside the city, including the ferries.
 If you’re with a group of friends, you can use one Istanbulkart to pay for everybody.
 The card can be refilled in the machines on tram and metro stops.

-Istanbul Museum Pass is not only a great bargain if you plan to visit all the historic sites, it’s also a huge time-saver.
+Istanbul Museum Pass is not only a great bargain if you plan to visit all the historic sites, but it’s also a huge time-saver.
 Istanbul can be pretty crowded, and queuing for tickets in front of every museum is going to be exhausting.
 A good place to buy the card without any queue is at the Museum of Islamic Art.
 Another option is to buy it online and arrange its delivery straight to your hotel so that it’s waiting for you on your arrival day.

 Wear decent socks and if you are a girl, carry a scarf – you’re expected to take off your shoes before entering mosques, and women must cover their heads.